thomasparslowltd/tidyio-blog/_posts/2012-10-08-other-peoples-data.md

 # Test test test

 Automated tests are vital to reliable software.
-From unit tests for the individual pieces all the way up to full integration tests, these let you know right away if anything breaks.
+From unit tests for the individual pieces all the way up to full integration tests, this is the way to find out right away if anything breaks.

 # Integrate Continuously

-Tests on their own are great, but they still leave one vulnerable to the dreaded "works on my machine".
+Tests on their own are great, but they still leave one vulnerable to the dreaded "works on my machine" syndrome.
 It's also easy to forget to run the tests after a change.
 The fix to both of these issues is automatic CI (Continuous Integration).
 Every time new code is pushed to the repository the CI server checks it out and runs all the tests in a clean environment.
-Traditionally CI servers have been a pain in the neck to run (or maybe it's just me?) but thanks to a great new startup called [CircleCI](https://circleci.com/) that isn't such an issue anymore, do check them out!
+Traditionally CI servers have been a pain in the neck to run (or maybe it's just me?) but thanks to a great new startup called [CircleCI](https://circleci.com/) that isn't such an issue anymore.
+Do check them out!

 # Early warning system